Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

   - random guessing gets 33%
   - always guessing "other" gets 50% -> weight the three states differently to show that the 1st generation's 50% accuracy tell you more than the constant guessing!

-### What is DSSP?
-- Converts 3D structure to secondary structure
-TODO

 ### What is the second generation 2nd structure prediction method?
 - Also look at the window (segment) instead of just at one aminoacid
 - Pad start and end with additional 21st padding-aminoacid